Harriet Kendall: Personal life

-She lived at Elsinore, 8 Park Road, St Margarets, East Twickenham, for almost 50 years with her friend Miss Eleanor Piggott and they travelled widely in Europe together.
-Dr Wace officiated at her marriage to Arthur MacDonald, a surveyor in Tring, at St George's, Hanover Square, London, on 4 September 1912.
+She lived at Elsinore, 8 Park Road, St Margarets, East Twickenham, for almost 50 years with her friend Miss Eleanor Piggott and they travelled widely in Europe together; Eleanor (b 1855) was the daughter of Frederick Piggott, auctioneer in George Street, Richmond.
+Dr Wace officiated at her marriage to Arthur MacDonald (1861–1951), a surveyor in Tring, at St George's, Hanover Square, London, on 4 September 1912.
+In 1921 she was living with her husband at Hazely, Tring, giving her age as 50.
 She died in a nursing home in Eastbourne, 16 September 1933, and was buried in Richmond Cemetery.